-In 2018/2019 the students of the second year of study should implement the project or projects of at least 4 credits.
+In 2020/2021 the students should implement the project or projects of at least:

 Project work (projects) is a part of a Degree Programme for which academic credits are awarded, and which is to be assessed.